-cost estimates of our health crisis, the real total cost is still unof these programs.
+of these programs.
 We must continually adjust our approach and our strategy until we succeed.

 "We need to assess and improve the infrastructure in pat ourselves on the back and say we our communities for walking, biking and other forms of activity, and we also need to make sure everyone has knowledge of, and access to, healthy food choices."